cc5-team-space-kids/space-explorer/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

 ## Find Satellite
 This application is for all SPACE-GUYS(and for kids, ali3ns).
-You can see where satellites are now.
+You can see where the satellites are now.
 There are numerous numbers of satllites orbiting the earth.
-For TVs, weather, GPS, security, and more.This app shows the positions of the satellites in real-time on a map!
+For TVs, weather, GPS, security, and more.
+This app shows the positions of the satellites in real-time on a map!

 Let's play around!!